Academic Policies And Procedures

 General LL.M.
 Academic Deficiency

-the Dean of Students prior to continued enrollment.
+Depending on the grade scale elected, a General LL.M. student who receives an Unsatisfactory or grade of D+ or below at the close of the first semester of law study will be placed on informal probation and must meet with the Dean of Students prior to continued enrollment.
 An LL.M. student will be dropped for scholastic deficiency if, in the judgment of the faculty, the student’s work at any time is markedly unsatisfactory.
-Work may be considered markedly unsatisfactory if, for example, the merit point ratio for work in the first semester is lower than 2.00 or two or more U grades are received.
+Work may be considered markedly unsatisfactory if, for example, the merit point ratio for work in the first semester is lower than 2.00 or two or more Unsatisfactory grades are received.

 Cornell Tech LL.M.
 Academic Deficiency

 A Cornell Tech LL.M. student will be placed on informal probation if, at the close of the first semester of law study, the student’s merit point ratio is less than 2.50, and must meet with the Program Director prior to continued enrollment.
-A Cornell Tech LL.M. student will be dropped for scholastic deficiency: if in the judgment of the faculty, the student’s work at any time is markedly unsatisfactory.
+A Cornell Tech LL.M. student will be dropped for scholastic deficiency if in the judgment of the faculty, the student’s work at any time is markedly unsatisfactory.
 Work may be considered markedly unsatisfactory if, for example, the merit point ratio for work in the first semester is lower than 2.30.
 Students should see their Cornell Tech curriculum sheet, available at Cornell Tech Student & Academic Affairs. for further information about academic requirements.

 J.S.D.
 Academic Deficiency